OA and National Planning Integration

 3.2.1 The coordination challenge

 Ocean accounting is inherently cross-cutting.
-The data needed to compile ocean accounts are held by multiple agencies -- the national statistical office, fisheries ministry, environment ministry, maritime transport authority, hydrographic service, tourism ministry, and others.
+The data needed to compile ocean accounts are held by multiple agencies—the national statistical office, fisheries ministry, environment ministry, maritime transport authority, hydrographic service, tourism ministry, and others.
 The outputs of ocean accounts are relevant to planning decisions made by finance ministries, development planning agencies, environment ministries, and sectoral agencies responsible for fisheries, tourism, transport, and energy.
 No single agency controls both the data inputs and the policy outputs of the accounting system.

 This cross-cutting character creates a governance design challenge: which institutional model best ensures that (a) the right agencies contribute data and expertise to account compilation, (b) the resulting account outputs reach the planning forums where resource allocation decisions are made, and (c) the arrangement is sustained over time as political priorities and personnel change?
-The SEEA EA implementation experience, as well as the WAVES programme and the 2025 SNA Implementation Strategy, provide evidence on how countries have addressed this challenge[5].
+The SEEA EA implementation experience, as well as the WAVES programme and the 2025 SNA Implementation Strategy, provide evidence on how countries have addressed this challenge[7].
+Countries selecting among the three coordination models should also draw on the structured readiness diagnostic in TG-0.8 Implementation Readiness Assessment, whose readiness criteria map directly onto the governance dimensions summarised in Table 1.

 3.2.2 The inter-ministerial task force model

-Under the task force model, the government establishes a formal inter-ministerial body -- variously called a task force, steering committee, or commission -- with an explicit mandate to oversee ocean accounting and its integration into national planning.
+Under the task force model, the government establishes a formal inter-ministerial body—variously called a task force, steering committee, or commission—with an explicit mandate to oversee ocean accounting and its integration into national planning.
 The task force typically includes senior representatives from the NSO, finance ministry, environment ministry, fisheries ministry, maritime authority, and planning agency.
 It may be established by cabinet decision, ministerial order, or executive decree.

-The task force model also carries risks.
 Task forces can become bureaucratic coordination mechanisms that meet infrequently and lack operational capacity to drive compilation work between meetings.
 If membership is too senior, participants may delegate attendance to junior staff who lack authority to make commitments on behalf of their agencies.
-If the task force lacks a dedicated secretariat, the administrative burden of organising meetings, circulating documents, and following up on agreed actions falls on whichever agency chairs the task force, creating an asymmetric workload.
-Countries adopting this model should invest in a dedicated secretariat function -- even if small -- that maintains momentum between meetings and tracks the implementation of task force decisions.
+Countries adopting this model should invest in a dedicated secretariat function—even if small—that maintains momentum between meetings and tracks the implementation of task force decisions.

 3.2.3 The MOU model

-Under the MOU model, bilateral or multilateral memoranda of understanding between agencies define each agency's responsibilities for ocean accounting.
+Under the MOU model, bilateral or multilateral MOUs between agencies define each agency's responsibilities for ocean accounting.
 The NSO might sign MOUs with the fisheries ministry (for fish stock data), the environment ministry (for ecosystem extent and condition data), the maritime authority (for shipping and port data), and the tourism ministry (for coastal tourism statistics).
 Each MOU specifies the data to be shared, the format and frequency of delivery, quality requirements, and the institutional contact points responsible for data provision.

 3.2.4 The embedded unit model

-Under the embedded unit model, a dedicated ocean accounting unit is established within an existing agency -- typically the NSO, the planning ministry, or the environment ministry.
+Under the embedded unit model, a dedicated ocean accounting unit is established within an existing agency—typically the NSO, the planning ministry, or the environment ministry.
 This unit has a permanent staff, a recurrent budget line, and an explicit mandate to compile ocean accounts and deliver outputs to planning processes.
 The unit draws on data from other agencies through standing data requests or MOUs, but the compilation, analysis, and policy communication functions are concentrated in a single organisational home.

 The embedded unit model provides the strongest operational continuity.
 A permanent team develops deep technical expertise in ocean accounting methods, maintains institutional memory across compilation cycles, and builds sustained relationships with both data providers and policy users.
 Because the unit sits within an existing agency, it can leverage the agency's administrative infrastructure, data systems, and policy networks.
 If embedded in the NSO, the unit benefits from the NSO's statistical authority and access to national accounts data.
 If embedded in the planning ministry, the unit has direct access to the planning processes that ocean accounts are intended to inform.